dipy/dipy/README.rst

   :target: https://github.com/dipy/dipy/blob/master/LICENSE

-DIPY [DIPYREF]_ is a python library for the analysis of MR diffusion imaging.
+DIPY [DIPYREF]_ is a python library for analysis of MR diffusion imaging.

 DIPY is for research only; please do not use results from DIPY for clinical decisions.